 General Guidance

 A general guideline is to stop any medication that your patient can safely and comfortably discontinue under your care for 3-5 days before beginning the assessment.
-For any medications that cannot be discontinued comfortably or are medically necessary, it is best not to take them within 8 hours prior to beginning the assessment or during the assessment collection period.
-Most providers recommend that daily medications be administered immediately after the last sample is collected.
+For medications that cannot be discontinued easily, comfortably, or are medically necessary, it is best not to administer them within 8 hours prior to beginning the assessment or during the assessment sample collection period.
+In most cases, patients can safely administer daily medications immediately after the last sample is collected.
+Medications that must be taken during the assessment should be documented on the sampling form.

 Melatonin Supplementation

-While measurable levels of exogenous melatonin supplementation or melatonin-containing supplements typically persist in saliva for up to 24 hours, we frequently observe prolonged disruption post-supplementation.
-This can manifest as elevated melatonin levels, phase shifts, and oscillating profiles.
-This phenomenon is inter-individual dependent and also influenced by the duration and dosage of routine supplementation.
-It is recommended to follow a washout period for melatonin supplementation as outlined below:
+A general guideline is to avoid melatonin or melatonin-containing supplements for at least 10 days, when possible.
+While the initial half-life of exogenous melatonin or melatonin-containing supplements typically range from 20 minutes to 2 hours, we frequently observe high melatonin concentrations lasting much longer after discontinuing routine supplementation.
+This can present as elevated melatonin levels, phase shifts, and oscillating profiles.
+This phenomenon is inter-individual dependent and often influenced by the duration and dosage of routine supplementation.

-• 3 days (minimum) for < 3 mg dosing as needed
+• 3 days (minimum) for up to 1.5 mg dosing as needed

-• 5 days (better) for < 3 mg routine dosing, or up to 5 mg dosing as needed
+• 5 days (better) for up to 1.5 mg routine dosing or up to 3 mg dosing as needed

-• 10 days (best) for 3-5 mg routine dosing, or up to 10 mg dosing as needed
+• 10 days (best) for up to 3 mg routine dosing or up to 5 mg dosing as needed

-• 15 days (ultimate) for up to 10 mg routine dosing
+• 15 days (ultimate) for 5-10 mg as needed or routine dosing

 Circadian Rhythm Drug Interaction Index